jared-jorgenson/data-analytics-portfolio/Python/stop_and_search/README.md

 In this case study we will anaylyse stop and searchd data collected from https://data.police.uk/.
 We specifically analyse stop and search data from Merseyside in December 2021.

 ## Future Releases
-- One thing I would like to do is expand the analysis to include more months and more areas.
+- One thing I would like to do is expand the analysis to include more months and more areas
+- I would also like to build a model that can predict the number of stop and searches expected in future months

 ## Prerequisites
 Python 3.8.3